 Party per fess: 1 Azure, an acorn leaved and slipped Or, between two ravens addorsed and regardant Argent; 2 Vert, a stag's massacre Or.
 Crest: Upon a helm lined Purpure with a wreath Or and Azure, a comedy mask bendwise Vert conjoined in fess with a tragedy mask bend sinisterwise Azure.
 Mantling: Azure doubled Or, and suspended therefrom, one on each side, two bunches of grapes Purpure, leaved Vert, and slipped Or.

-Arms interpreted by me, highlighted with lights and shadows, contoured in Sable, with a pointed outer contour and with a watercolor finish.
+Coat of arms interpreted by me, illuminated with lights and shadows, outlined in Sable, with a pointed outer contour and with a watercolor finish.

 The coat of arms of Christopher Edwards, from New South Wales, Australia, designed by him, refined and emblazoned by me.
 The bunches of grapes suspended from the mantling have specific symbolic meaning for the armiger and are not merely decorative motifs, but heraldic elements with their own significance within the coat of arms; when the coat of arms has cats as supporters, the bunches of grapes will serve as their base.